 Living in a beautiful city is great.
 But living in the perfect house in a beautiful city is even better.
 Lucky for you, San Diego is full of cute oceanside cottages, rambling hillside villas, and new craftsman-style homes.

-According to Zillow, the typical home value in San Diego is $766,931.
-Now, that might sound like a lot, but there are plenty of cheaper homes available.
-You can easily find 2-bedroom homes in great neighborhoods for under $350,000.
+According to Zillow, the typical home value in San Diego is $873,825 — up 6% from a year ago.
+Now, that might sound like a lot, but there are plenty of less expensive homes available, as well.

 The best part?
-If you don’t want to commit right away, San Diego’s rental market is as vibrant as its housing market.
-There are tons of apartment complexes, condos, and rental houses available throughout the city.
+If you don’t want to commit to buying right away, San Diego’s rental market is as vibrant as its housing market.
+There are tons of apartment complexes, condos, and rental homes available throughout the city.